ethereum/EIPs/SIPS/sip-80.md

 In order to avoid collisions, for the first implementation, there will be only one privileged keeper, whose profits will be paid into the fee pool.
 This will be done with a view to upgrading to a more robust and decentralised transaction relayer framework as the product matures.

+---

+### Extensions

+* Funding rate as automatic position size scaling, which would automatically bring the market into balance.
+* Paying a portion of the skew funding rate owed to the fee pool to the lighter side of the market, which would enhance the profitability of taking the counter position on market.
+* Mechanisms to constrain the overall size of each market, other than leverage and available sUSD.

+---

 ### Smart Contract Interface